 Design Pattern: Abstract Factory Pattern in TypeScript

 We can generate multiple factories using the Abstract factory pattern.
-To understand the Abstract factory pattern, make sure that you understand the Factory pattern before Abstract Factory pattern.
+To understand the Abstract factory pattern, make sure that you understand the Factory pattern before the Abstract Factory pattern.

 Implementation